fwachsmuth/Filmkorn-Raw-Scanner/README.md

   - Optional: Sharpness & Midtone Detail up

-- Open the "Media" tab, open CinemaDNG folder in the file browser pane on the left
+- Open the "Media" tab, open your scan folder in the file browser pane on the left
-- Drag and Drop the Project Folder (e.g. `2022-12-19T13_18_44`) onto the Mediapool at the bottom
+- Drag and Drop the Project Folder (e.g. `2022-12-19T13_18_44 @4K`) onto the Mediapool at the bottom
 - Go to the "Cut" Tab and drag the clip onto your timeline.
 Happy editing!
-- Note the "Camera Raw" tool in the Color Tab (Lift, Gain)
-- Enjoy 12 bit Raws
+- Enjoy grading 12 bit Raws!
+(TBC)

 - For negatives, use my convert plugin
 - Go to the "Color" Tab